Benji0nics/Java-Projects/Chess/readme.txt

 ###How to Play!###
   -When you are prompted to select a piece, input into the command line the coordinates of the desired piece, starting with the horizontal coordinate.
-    -For example, if wanted to move the left BLACK #ROOK#, you would input 07 to select it.
+    -For example, if you wanted to move the left BLACK #ROOK#, you would input 07 to select it.
   -When prompted for the location to move the selected piece, input the desired coordinates.
   -Black pieces are denoted with '#' symbols on both sides of their name.
 White pieces aren't!
   -Pawns who reach the opposite side of the board are promoted to queens automatically.